swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

 #### “Any”

-The simplest character class, representing **any character**, is written as `.` or `CharacterClass.any` and is also referred to as the "dot" metacharacter.
+The simplest character class, representing **any character**, is written as `.` and is sometimes referred to as the "dot" metacharacter.
 This class always matches a single `Character` or Unicode scalar value, depending on the matching semantic level.
 This class excludes newlines, unless "single line mode" is enabled (see section above).

-In the following example, using grapheme cluster semantics, a dot matches a grapheme cluster, so the decomposed é is treated as a single value:
+When using the `CharacterClass` type in a `RegexBuilder`-defined regex, the `.any` and `.anyNonNewline` provide separate APIs for the two behaviors of `.`, and are therefore unaffected by the current "single line mode" setting.

 ```swift
 "Cafe\u{301}".contains(/C.../)